mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "So he set all of this up?
 How did he know to find you?"

 "I don't know...
-Maybe Jesse?
+Maybe Jathi?
 No..."

 "I'll talk to him.
 Get to the bottom of this."

 "No...
-Don't bring Jesse into this.
+Don't bring Jathi into this.
 I don't think it was him."

 "What's his angle?" he asked.